stuartfogel/CountingSheepPSG/README.md

 ## License

-Copyright (C) Sleep Well & Stuart Fogel, 2022.
+Copyright (C) Stuart Fogel & Sleep Well, 2022.
 See the GNU General Public License v3.0 for more details.